|Nutritional Guidelines (per serving)|

 - 3 inches of olive oil (for frying)

-Peel the potatoes and slice into thin rounds, slices, or smaller pieces, according to preference.
+Peel the potatoes and slice into thin round, slices, or smaller pieces, according to preference.

-Soak in cold water for 15-30 minutes, rinse well, and pat dry.
+Soak in cold water for 15 to 30 minutes, rinse well, and pat dry.

 Salt before frying.

 Closed deep fryer: